 Color The color of doodles just like poodles can change some , colors can lighten or darken some over time.

-Selection Via the website, we post newborn pictures (within the first week of birth), then at three and five weeks we will post still pictures of each puppy.
+Selection Via the website, we post newborn pictures (within the first week of birth), then five weeks we will post still pictures of each puppy.
 Selection starts at five weeks and payment is expected at that time, unless you bring cash at pick up.
+We usually take short videos at me discretion.

 We feed TLC to all of our adults & Puppies